agentydragon/agentydragon.github.io/posts/2019-11-25-my-anki-patterns.md

 If you try to “power through” and learn ambiguous cards, you will be learning factoids that are not inherent to the material you are learning, but just accidental due to how your notes and cards represent the material.
-If you learn to distinguish two ambiguous cards, it will often be due to some property such as how the text is laid out.
+If you learn to disambiguate two ambiguous cards, it will often be due to some property such as how the text is laid out.
 You might end up learning “great (adj.)
-→ großartig” and “great, typeset in boldface → gewaltig”, instead of the useful lesson of what actually distinguishes the words (“großartig” is “metaphorically great” as in “what a great sandwich”, whereas “gewaltig” means “physically great” as in “the Burj Khalifa is a great structure”).
+→ großartig” and “great, typeset in boldface → gewaltig”, instead of the useful lesson of what actually disambiguates the words (“großartig” is “metaphorically great” as in “what a great sandwich”, whereas “gewaltig” means “physically great” as in “the Burj Khalifa is a great structure”).